urbit/docs/tutorials/hoon/egg-timer.md

   [~ +>.$]
 ```

 `wake` is a gate that has two arguments: a `wire`, and a `(unit tang)` with the face `error`.
 The syntax of `=wire` is a shortcut for `wire=wire`; it's a common pattern to shadow the name of a type when you only have one instance of the type and are not going to refer to the type itself.
 A `wire` is just an alias for `path`.
-Our `wire` will be the `path` that we gave original `move`.
+Our `wire` will be the `path` that we gave the original `move`.
 If we needed to do something based on which request caused this gate to be called, we could use the wire to do so.
-In this case, we don't do perform such a dispatch.
+In this case, we don't perform such a dispatch.

 Next we have the same cast we used in `++poke-noun` to make sure we are producing the correct thing for Gall.
 These casts are not strictly necessary, as the type system can infer what the type will be, but they can be very useful both for debugging our own code and for someone else trying to determine what our code should be producing.